 Students have a wide range of trips from which to choose, including backpacking, cross-country skiing, whitewater rafting, canoeing, sea kayaking, and mountaineering.
 The majority of trips take place within driving distance of Seattle, providing students with a deeper understanding of and appreciation for the Pacific Northwest.
-Lakeside also sends students to notable locations in the West, including the Grand Canyon in Arizona, and Grand Gulch and the Green River in Utah.
+Lakeside also sends students to notable locations in the West, including the Grand Canyon in Arizona, and Grand Gulch in Utah.
 Groups of 10 students are led by Lakeside faculty and experienced outdoor educators, and typically include students from multiple grades.

 Trips typically take place during school vacations and last one week or longer.
 All Upper School students must complete an outdoor trip to graduate.
+Students who are unable to participate in the outdoor program due to a chronic medical condition may request an exemption.
 The cost of most trips is included in tuition; trips that involve flight and hotels do involve additional costs.
 Financial aid is available.